y-ncao/CV/resume.md

 ### Novi, Facebook Blockchain
 **Engineer Manager** | 2019.02 - 2021.03 | Menlo Park, CA

-- **Data Separation** - took a defense in depth approach to build access controls to hold a strong commitment to protect customer privacy and security.
-- **Custody Service** - part of the team to design the initial version of our crypto wallet custody service.
+- Engineering lead for Novi Security SWE team.
+We are responsible for building infra security systems and security toolings.

 ### Instagram
 **Engineer Manager** | 2014.12 - 2019.02 | Menlo Park, CA

-- 05/2018 ~ 02/2019 - Supported the IG Well-being Experience team to provide the best of class user support experience.
+- 05/2018 ~ 02/2019 - Engineering Manager for IG Well-being Experience Team.
+We are responsible for building product and experiences around account security, meaningful usage, reporting and appealing.
+- 11/2017 ~ 05/2018 - Engineering Manager for Account Security Team.
-- 11/2017 ~ 05/2018 - Supported the IG Account Security team, that fight against account takeover on the platform.
+- 12/2014 ~ 11/2017 - IC for Account Security Team.
+Our daily job is to fight against all kinds of hacking activities on the platform to protect our community.
-- 12/2014 ~ 11/2017 - Joined as an early engineer (top 100) to scale Instagram’s security to 300M+ users; led core initiatives in site integrity and account access to fight large-scale abuse and keep the platform safe.

 ### Navisite
 **Software Engineer** | 2012.11 - 2014.11 | Syracuse, NY

-- Developed and maintained internal quoting engines and databases using Python and SQL to automate data reporting and support cloud service sales operations.
+- As a full-stack engineer, I built Navisite's cloud service sales application from design to completion.

 ---